Spinal cord injuries

 • difficulty breathing at higher levels near your neck.

-A physical examination is often the first test that is performed.
-The doctor may assess your muscle tone, strength, reflexes and your ability to sense touch and pin-prick.
-Other common tests doctors may use to assist diagnosis include:
+A physical examination is often the first test that's performed.
+Your healthcare provider may assess your muscle tone, strength, reflexes and your ability to sense touch and pin-prick.
+Other common tests used to assist diagnosis include:

 Spinal injuries can be diagnosed as: